awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* number
-- *Default:* 2 data nodes are created if no VPC is configured
+- *Default:* For public Domains, 1 data node is created.
+For private Domains, 1 data node per AZ.

 The number of OpenSearch data nodes to provision.

+Be sure to configure the number of data nodes to a multiple of the number of AZ.

 ---